camunda/camunda-docs/docs/self-managed/backup-restore/operate-tasklist-backup.md

 ---
 id: operate-tasklist-backup
 title: Backup and restore Operate and Tasklist data
-description: "How to perform backup of Operate and Tasklist data and restore the backup."
+description: "How to perform backup of Operate and Tasklist data and restore."
 ---

-## Backup and restore of Operate data

 Operate stores its data over multiple indices in Elasticsearch.
 Backup of Operate data includes several Elasticsearch snapshots containing sets of Operate indices.
 Each backup is identified by `backupId`.
 E.g.